 Salespeople who don’t work for the low-cost provider in their arena often struggle with losing deals based on price.
 Prospects are only human, and no one likes to pay more when they could pay less.
 That's why pricing in sales is one of the biggest barriers to purchase and a roadblock for many reps.

 While there are certainly steps you can take to win against a low-cost provider, you’ll never come out on top with a poor product.
 If your product is only marginally better than your competitor’s -- but costs significantly more -- you’re going to lose deals.
 It’s just that simple.

 However, if your product’s price reflects significant points of differentiation, you can come out on top.
-Here are six tips for convincing the customer to buy a more expensive product.
+Here are nine tips for convincing the customer to buy a more expensive product.

 How to Sell Expensive Products

-- Bring up examples of your customers who switched from the less pricey option
+Use examples of customers who switched from a less-pricey option

 Reps typically wait too long before asking about the competition.
 Especially if you’re selling a premium offering, you want to ask buyers about what other vendors they’re considering early and often.

 But questions such as “What do you like about Company X?” won’t garner you valuable information.
 Instead, probe into the following areas:

 “Which vendor is winning as we stand today?”
 Get the buyer used to thinking in terms of “winning” and “losing.”
 This will reveal which provider they ultimately prefer -- regardless of price.
 Remember: Prospects will never buy from your company unless they like you more than the competition.
 If you’re not “winning,” price becomes a moot point.
 If you are winning, you can work on the price.